sani-coop/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

   :depth: 1

-Problem interaction events are emitted by the server or the browser to capture information about interactions with problems.
+Problem interaction events are emitted by the server or the browser to capture information about interactions with core problem types.
+For more information about using problem components to add problems, see :ref:`partnercoursestaff:Working with Problem Components` in the *Building and Running an edX Course* guide.

 These events were designed for the problem types implemented in the edX platform by the ``capa_module.py`` XBlock.
 Problem types that are implemented